 Crowdsourcing is an activity that involves a community of users in which very meticulous tasks are distributed among many collaborators.
 In the case of the project that concerns us, the involvement of community force helps to monitor and, where necessary, improve the results of handwriting recognition by the Artificial Intelligence and transcription automation used as part of the European Digital Treasures project.

 A basic knowledge of archival research and a basic knowledge of palaeography are essential for those involved in this community activity.
 The project aims to specifically motivate seniors for the activity.
-You can participate in this initiative if you are over 60 and based in Norway, Hungary, Malta, Portugal or Spain.

 In preparation for the Crowdsourcing event, the archival partners selected a collection of documents from their holdings that were created in a well-defined period.
 These documents are highly readable and show strong research interest.